-This Non-Competition and Non-Solicitation Agreement (the "Agreement") is made and entered into this day of , 20 (the "Effective Date") by and between BioCryst Pharmaceuticals, Inc., (the "Company") and Helen Thackray (the "Employee").
+This Non-Competition and Non-Solicitation Agreement (the "Agreement") is made and entered into this 4th day of August, 2021 (the "Effective Date") by and between Y.S.
+Babu (the "Employee") and the member of the Company Group (as defined below) employing Employee (the "Company").
 The Company and Employee are sometimes referred to in this Agreement individually as a "Party" and collectively as "Parties."